ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 ## Demo {#services-nextcloud-server-demo}

-Head over to the [Nextcloud demo](demo-nextcloud.html) for a demo that installs Nextcloud on a VM with minimal manual steps.
+Head over to the [Nextcloud demo](demo-nextcloud-server.html) for a demo that installs Nextcloud with or without LDAP integration on a VM with minimal manual steps.

 ## Maintenance {#services-nextcloud-server-maintenance}